 For some countries outside the EU, such as Canada and Switzerland, the EU has already established a comparable level of data protection.
 Due to the comparable level of data protection, the transfer of data to these countries does not require special approval or agreement.

 How can you examine and change your data protection settings?

 You can view and change privacy settings in your customer account at any time on the BMW i Pure Impulse website at My Profile.

 Contact details, your rights as a data subject, and your right to file a complaint with a regulatory authority.

-For questions about our use of your personal data, please contact BMW i Pure Impulse Experience Programme Customer Care first – either by email at firstname.lastname@example.org or by phone at the following numbers:
+For questions about our use of your personal data, please contact BMW i Pure Impulse Experience Programme Customer Care first by email at firstname.lastname@example.org

 As the person concerned by the processing of your data, you may assert certain rights against us in accordance with the GDPR and other relevant data protection regulations.

 The following section contains explanations of your rights under the GDPR.